TropicLuv/Supermarket-HW-/README.md

   </ul></li>
 </ul>
 <pre><code>
-In this task we have supermarket which contains customers, whenever customer decide to pay off, it will choose the smallest queue, so that they can buy all goods ASAP
+In this task we have supermarket which contains customers, whenever customer decide to pay off, it will choose the smallest queue.
+So that they can buy all goods ASAP

 </code></pre>